 10. Dundas Square

 At the crossroads of Yonge Street and Dundas, you’ll find Dundas Square.
-Looking around, you may think you’re in London’s Piccadilly Circus or New York’s Times Square, with all the shops, restaurants and jumbo billboards.
+Looking around, you may think you’re in London’s Piccadilly Circus or New York’s Times Square, with all the shops, restaurants, and jumbo billboards.
 There is always something going on.
-From live performances, to free concerts, or festivals, Dundas Square is always a hotspot for locals and tourists alike.
-It’s also home to three shopping centres, including the Eaton’s Centre, tons of restaurants, and even theatres nearby.
+From live performances to free concerts, or festivals, Dundas Square is always a hotspot for locals and tourists alike.
+It’s also home to three shopping centers, including the Eaton’s Centre, tons of restaurants, and even theatres nearby.

 Note: There is also free Wi-Fi within the Square.

 Planet Traveler is an eco-friendly hostel in downtown Toronto that is much loved by those who stay.
 It is set in a century-old building that has been completely overhauled with its high-tech, environmentally friendly features including geothermal temperature control, solar panels, water reclamation, and so much more.
 Beyond its green features, Planet Traveler has some great amenities including modern, clean rooms, free breakfast, lounge, free Wi-Fi, 24-hour keycard access, and self-serve kitchen and laundry facilities.
 It also has an awesome rooftop patio with fantastic views over the city.
 It’s in a great location, near trendy and urban restaurants and cafes, and fun neighborhoods to explore like Kensington, Little Italy, and Chinatown.